 The first-generation dual rocker/Hemi had a good run, not just in cars; they were popular for air raid sirens, pumps, farm power systems, boats, and other industrial uses.
 Reliable and efficient, their main problems were size (they were quite wide), weight, cost, and manufacturing time; Chrysler couldn’t pump out a million dual-rocker V8s very quickly.

 The engines were not dropped; they were refitted.
-While a truly brand new series of big-block wedge-head V8 engines were developed (the B series), the Hemis were first stripped of their hemispherical heads and given polyspherical heads with simpler valve actuation—the “poly V8” series—and then redesigned for easier manufacturing with wedge-style heads, the “A engines.”
-The latter were really needed for Plymouth, which at the time provided the lion’s share of sales; when the Chrysler engineers had developed their first V8, they had assumed it would only be for premium brands.
+While a truly brand new series of big-block wedge-head V8 engines were developed (the B series), the Hemis were stripped of their hemispherical heads and given polyspherical heads with simpler valve actuation—the “poly V8” series.

 Once Chevy and Ford started selling V8s in large quantities, Chrysler needed an engine that could be made quickly, cheaply, and in huge numbers for Plymouth.
-They didn't start from a clean slate; they started from the Hemi and worked it and worked it until they had something that was easily mass-produced, the A-engine.
+They started from the Hemi V8 and worked it and worked it until they had something that was easily mass-produced, dubbed the A-engine.
+These were produced by Dodge for Plymouth for about a year while a new plant on Lynch Road was finished and tooled to supply Plymouth’s massive volume demands.

-Not long afterwards, Engineering took one more step, making a lighter-weight block—the lightweight A—the LA series.
+Not long afterwards, Engineering took one more step, making a lighter-weight block—the lightweight A—the LA series; a combination of lightweight casting and wedge heads made these engines smaller and much lighter.
 This is the engine that took some of the original Hemi and pushed it all the way into the modern era, with its basic design integrated into the 1990s’ Ram 1500 pickups and every Dodge Viper—but that’s another story.